Smart Card Issuance and Personalization using Card Printers with Integrated Chip Encoders

 The second type of smart card contains both a microprocessor as well as memory.
 These cards can store massive amounts of information, and the micro-processor enables the card to make its own decisions regarding the information stored.

-Both types of chips can be addressed by Eltron card printers since they all offer an optional smart card contact station.
-The printer brings the card into the contact station and then passes programming signals from an external programmer to encode the smart chip.
+Both types of chips can be addressed by card printers with the appropriate smart card encoder station.
+The printer brings the card into the docking station and then passes data to encode the smart chip.

 Contactless smart cards and proximity cards utilize various short and long range RFID technologies to write and read.
 Many card printers print on these kinds of smart cards.
-Encoding or programming the electronic devices on these cards is typically accomplished by an external encoding or programming device, but contactless smart card encoders integrated into the card printer are becoming increasingly available.
+Encoding or programming the electronic devices on these cards is typically accomplished by contactless smart card encoders integrated into the card printer.

 Various types of materials are used to protect plastic cards.
 Overlay varnishes, holograms and patch overlaminate materials provide card durability and security, depending on user requirements.